thebraeder/imdb-sentiment-analysis/README.md

 # IMDB Sentiment Analysis

-This project explores sentiment analysis on IMDB movie reviews using natural language processing and machine learning techniques.
+A machine learning project for classifying IMDB movie reviews as **positive** or **negative** using natural language processing techniques.

+## About the Project

+This project explores sentiment analysis on a dataset of IMDB movie reviews.
+The task is formulated as a binary text classification problem, where the model predicts whether a review expresses a positive or negative opinion.

 ## Project Goal

-The main objective of this project is to develop a model that can automatically classify movie reviews as positive or negative.
+The main goal is to build an effective baseline machine learning model for sentiment classification based on review text.

 ## Dataset

-The dataset consists of IMDB movie reviews labeled according to their sentiment:
+The dataset consists of:
-- positive
+- Text reviews from IMDB
+- Sentiment labels for each review
-- negative
+- Two target classes: positive and negative

-## Workflow
+## Methodology

+The workflow of the project includes:
-- Load and inspect the dataset
+- Loading and exploring the data
-- Clean and preprocess the text data
+- Cleaning and preparing text data
-- Convert text into numerical features using TF-IDF
+- Converting text into numerical features with TF-IDF
-- Train classification models
+- Training classification models
-- Evaluate model performance on the test set
+- Evaluating model quality on the test set

-## Result
+## Model Performance

-The final model achieved an accuracy of 0.89 on the test set, demonstrating good performance in sentiment classification.
+The final model achieved an accuracy of 0.89 on the test dataset, demonstrating solid performance in sentiment prediction.

-## Tools and Libraries

-This project was implemented using:
+## Tech Stack

 - Python
 - Pandas
 - NumPy